openservicebrokerapi/servicebroker/spec.md

 ## Binding

-If `bindable:true` is declared for a service or plan in the [Catalog](#catalog-mgmt) endpoint, broker clients MAY request generation of a service binding.
+If `bindable:true` is declared for a service or plan in the [Catalog](#catalog-management) endpoint, broker clients MAY request generation of a service binding.

 <p class="note"><strong>Note</strong>: Not all services need to be bindable --- some deliver value just from being provisioned.
-Brokers that offer services that are bindable MUST declare them as such using <code>bindable: true</code> in the <a href="#catalog-mgmt">Catalog</a>.
+Brokers that offer services that are bindable MUST declare them as such using <code>bindable: true</code> in the <a href="#catalog-management">Catalog</a>.
 Brokers that do not offer any bindable services do not need to implement the endpoint for bind requests.</p>

 ### Types of Binding